STRIVE: Structured Spatiotemporal Exploration for Reinforcement Learning in Video Question Answering: Experiments

-\bparagraph{Impact of the Scoring Model.} In our importance-based grouping strategy, the choice of the scoring model $\mathcal{S}$ determines how accurately semantic relevance is quantified.
-Table~\ref{tab:ablation_scoring_model} presents an ablation comparing three different architectures for generating these importance scores.
-Using the policy model itself (e.g., Qwen2.5-VL-7B) to score the frames yields the highest overall average (58.6), with particularly dominant performance on heavily temporal and video-centric benchmarks like VideoMME (61.85) and TempCompass (75.1).
-This indicates that closely aligning the scoring mechanism with the policy's internal representations provides the most optimal guidance for temporal reasoning.
-However, using a 7B-parameter model for frame scoring introduces computational overhead.
-To address this, we evaluate lightweight, decoupled scorers.
-Relying on the recently introduced SigLIP-2~\cite{tschannen2025siglip2} provides an efficient visual-semantic alignment, achieving an average of 57.4.
-However, SigLIP-2's limited context window truncates lengthy video QA queries, discarding semantic details critical for accurate frame selection.
-To resolve this, we evaluate LLaVA-OneVision-0.5B~\cite{li2024llavaonevision} (LLaVA-OV-0.5B).
-This model strikes an ideal balance: its 0.5B architecture makes it small enough for efficient scoring, yet it possesses a sufficiently large context window to process long queries in their entirety.
-By preventing query truncation, LLaVA-OV-0.5B recovers significant performance, achieving a competitive average of 58.0.
+\bparagraph{Impact of the Scoring Mechanism.} In our importance-based grouping strategy, the mechanism $\mathcal{S}$ determines how semantic relevance is quantified (Table~\ref{tab:combined_ablations}b).
+We first compare gradient-based attribution against cross-modal embedding similarity.
+While deriving temporal saliency directly via gradients achieves a performance gain on VideoMME (61.1), it struggles to generalize to spatial tasks like VSI-Bench, resulting in a lower overall average (57.7).
+Consequently, we focus on cross-modal similarity.
+Using the policy model itself (e.g., Qwen2.5-VL-7B) to compute similarity yields the highest overall average (58.6), with particularly dominant performance on heavily temporal benchmarks like TempCompass (75.1).
+This indicates that closely aligning the scoring mechanism with the policy's internal representations provides optimal guidance.
+However, using a 7B-parameter model introduces computational overhead.
+To address this, we evaluate lightweight scorers.
+Relying on SigLIP-2 provides efficient visual-semantic alignment but truncates lengthy video QA queries due to its limited context window (57.4).
+LLaVA-OneVision-0.5B (LLaVA-OV-0.5B) resolves this by striking an ideal balance: it is small enough for efficient scoring yet possesses a sufficiently large context window to process long queries in their entirety, recovering significant performance to achieve a competitive average of 58.0.

-\bparagraph{Impact of Textual Generations vs. Visual Variants} We conduct an ablation study to determine the optimal configuration of visual variant count ($M$) and textual generation count ($G$) in our STRIVE framework.
-To ensure a strictly fair comparison, we maintain a constant total computational budget of $M \times G = 8$ forward passes per training step.
-Table~\ref{tab:abl_num_gen_visual_groups} presents the results.